-Unions will usually welcome any provision such as this although there are occasionally concerns over a lack of impartiality where an employee seeks assistance due to a work-related problem.
+Unions will usually welcome any provision such as this although they should be consulted on issues of coverage and access right from the beginning.
+There are occasionally concerns over a lack of impartiality where an employee seeks assistance due to a work-related problem.
 Also the level of support is usually limited by the contract and at the end of the contracted number of sessions the EAP provider may try to get the employee to pay for further sessions privately or refer them to a commercial provider, even where free services may be available through a CAB or the NHS.